 How testosterone deficiency is diagnosed

 A proper diagnosis requires two things: symptoms and biochemistry.
 Neither alone is sufficient.
-A low number on a blood test without symptoms doesn't justify treatment.
-Nor should classic symptoms be dismissed because a single blood result falls just inside a reference range.
+A low blood test result without symptoms does not justify treatment.
+Nor should classic symptoms be dismissed because a single result falls just inside a reference range.

 The blood test: getting it right

 Testosterone follows a daily rhythm — it peaks in the early morning and drops throughout the day.
-To get an accurate reading, blood must be drawn between 7:00 and 11:00 AM, ideally fasting, and on at least two separate occasions roughly four weeks apart.
-A single afternoon blood test is not reliable and can lead to false diagnoses — in both directions.
+Blood must be drawn between 7:00 and 11:00 AM, ideally fasting, on at least two separate occasions roughly four weeks apart.
+A single afternoon test is unreliable and can lead to false diagnoses in both directions.

 What the numbers mean